janu8ry/discord-macro/README.md

 ## Installing
 [Chrome browser](https://www.google.com/intl/en/chrome/) is requiered
 ### simple usage
-Install discord_macro.exe and double click to use it.
+Install discord_macro.exe and double click to use it.</br>
-Notting else is required for exe file.
+Nothing else is required for exe file.

 ### for developers
 If you want to execute with python file, `selenium`, `webdriver-manager` modules are required